 Employment after Graduation (Postgraduate Work Permit)

 Canada is an excellent choice for working once you have finished your studies.
 There are many options for students who are successful in achieving a Canadian degree.
 Some options may be:

 - Peruse a higher degree such as a postgraduate degree or a Ph.D.

 After settled employment, many individuals will have the opportunity to become permanent residents of Canada.

 If in case you have achieved a Canadian diploma you have the option to apply for work experience through various postgraduate work programs that will obtain you a work permit allowing you to work as long as your studies commenced.
 In order to be eligible for such a grant, the following are mandatory:

 - You must have a diploma from a private institute authorized by the government or a public tertiary education institute.

-Minimum 8 months full-time studies required to be eligible for 8 months postgraduate work permit.
+Minimum 8 months of full-time studies required to be eligible for 8 months postgraduate work permit.
 The validity of postgraduate work permit is normally proportional to the length of the program, a student who studied one-year post-secondary studies may qualify for a one-year postgraduate work permit.
 02 (Two) year studies may able to get you 03 (three) years’ work permit.

-Do you want to learn more about study in Canada and/or about study permit of Canada; The Visa Canada team can help you in choosing the right educational institute for you.
+Do you want to learn more about study in Canada and/or about the study permit of Canada; The Visa Canada team can help you in choosing the right educational institute for you.